axe-api/docs/docs/04-models/README.md

 export default User;
 ```

 As you can see, you should return an array.
 It has been designed like that because it helps us to add multiple middlewares at the same time.
-With the code above, your middleware list will be executed in orderly for all allowed capabilities.
+With the code above, your middleware list will be executed in orderly for all allowed handlers.

 Of course, you can use multiple middleware functions from other files;